 - Ethyl chloride spray and stretch.
 The idea here is to temporarily desensitize the trigger point with the cooling spray, allowing the muscles to be stretched.
 This skin cooling spray can relieve trigger point pain for several hours.

-These are just several of the most common.
-There are other potential treatment options.
+These are just several of the most common options.
+There are other potential treatments for myofacial pain that can be discussed.

 Arrange An Evaluation

 Ready to schedule an evaluation with our experienced dentists?
-Please call the DENTAL STUDIO SF at 415-392-5025.
-We can determine whether trigger point injections and BOTOX® can help you find relief from myofascial pain or other types of head, neck, jaw and TMJ pain.
-We are located in San Francisco and proudly provide care for people from across the Bay Area, including San Rafael, Oakland and Berkeley, CA.
+Please call the DENTAL STUDIO SF at 415-689-8171.
+We can determine whether trigger point injections and BOTOX® can help you find relief from myofascial pain or other types of head, neck, jaw, and TMJ pain.